 Deborah S. Esquenazi is a film director, writer, and investigative journalist.
-She is the director of the critically acclaimed documentary Southwest of Salem: The Story of the San Antonio Four which won the Critic’s Choice Award for 'Best First Feature', a Peabody Award, and won a GLAAD Media Award for 'Outstanding Documentary', among other distinctions.
+She is the director of the critically acclaimed documentary Southwest of Salem: The Story of the San Antonio Four which won the Critic’s Choice Award for 'Best First Feature', garnered an Emmy nomination for 'Outstanding Social Issues Documentary', a Peabody Award, and won a GLAAD Media Award for 'Outstanding Documentary', among other distinctions.
 The film helped exonerate the ‘San Antonio Four’ and is mentioned in the opening passages of the Writs of Habeas Corpus in Ex Parte Anna Vasquez, Cassandra Rivera, Elizabeth Ramirez, and Kristie Mayhugh.

 She lives in Austin, Texas.